CoreNeuroHub/herdlinx-saas/documentation/API_DOCUMENTATION.md

   "records_created": 1,
   "records_updated": 0,
   "records_skipped": 0,
+  "batches_created": 1,
+  "batches_updated": 0,
   "errors": []
 }
 ```

 **Notes**:
-- `batch_name` is required to map office app batches to SaaS batches
+- **Batch Creation**: Batches are automatically created from the `batch_name` field if they don't exist.
+If a batch with the same name exists, it may be updated with new information (funder, notes, pen).
+- **Pen Creation**: Pens are automatically created or updated when `pen` field is provided:
+  - If a pen with the same `pen_number` exists, it will be updated (description updated if `pen_location` is provided)
+  - If no pen exists, a new pen will be created with:
+    - `pen_number`: Value from `pen` field
+    - `description`: Value from `pen_location` field (or default "Pen {pen_number}" if not provided)
+    - `capacity`: Default capacity of 100 (can be updated later via web UI)
+  - The batch will be linked to the pen via `pen_id`
-- Cattle records are created with default values:
+- **Cattle Creation**: Cattle records are created with values from the event:
-  - `sex`: "Unknown"
-  - `weight`: 0.0
+  - If `sex` is provided, it's used; otherwise defaults to "Unknown"
+  - If `weight` is provided and valid (> 0), it's used; otherwise defaults to 0.0
+  - If `lf_id` or `epc` are provided, tags are set
-  - `health_status`: "Healthy"
+  - `health_status` defaults to "Healthy"
-- **Pen Assignment**: Cattle are automatically assigned to the pen associated with the batch (if the batch has a `pen_id`).
-This happens when:
+- **Pen Assignment**: Cattle are automatically assigned to the pen from the event (if `pen` is provided) or from the batch's pen (if batch has a `pen_id`).
-  - A new cattle record is created via induction events
-  - An existing cattle record is updated and doesn't already have a pen assignment
+- **Timestamp Format**: Supports formats like "2025-12-04 14:18:11.265273", ISO format with 'T', or "YYYY-MM-DD" format.
-- If cattle already exists, the record is marked as updated
+- If cattle already exists, the record is updated with new information (sex, weight, tags, pen, notes) if provided.
-- Default values should be updated via other endpoints as data becomes available
+- The `funder` field value "None" (case-insensitive) is treated as empty string.

 ---

-### 4. Sync Pairing Events
+### 3. Sync Pairing Events

 **Endpoint**: `POST /api/v1/feedlot/pairing-events`